 Senator Barbara L’Italien was educated in Andover Public Schools and is a graduate of Merrimack College where she obtained a Bachelor’s Degree in Political Science.
 A former State Representative for the Eighteenth Essex District from 2003 to 2011, Barbara joined the Senate in January 2015.
 She represents the communities of Andover, Dracut, Lawrence and Tewksbury in the Second Essex and Middlesex District.

 Barbara is the Chairwoman of the Legislature’s Joint Committee on Consumer Protection & Professional Licensure and Chairwoman of the Joint Committee on Elder Affairs.
 She is Vice Chair of the Senate Committee on Bills in Third Reading.
 Barbara also serves on three other legislative committees: The Joint Committees on Health Care Financing and Education, as well as the Senate Committee on Redistricting.

-Barbara and husband Kevin live in Andover and have three grown children and a fourth child in high school.
+Barbara and husband Kevin live in Andover and have four grown children.
 Barbara is a former member of the Andover School Committee.

 Prior to running for public office, Barbara worked as a social worker.
 In this role, she served the elderly at Merrimack Valley Elder Services, worked at the MA Elder Abuse Hotline and West Suburban Elder Services.